german-auxiliary-verbs

 Chances are that when you run into a case having to do with one of the three Ps, you’re going to have to use a form of the auxiliary and modal verbs.
 These verbs provide the specific context of the sentence related to possibility, probability or permission.

-Here you’re referring to the probability of getting stronger (as long as you keep working out!).
+The verb werden is a good example of probability.
+Here you’re referring to the probability of getting stronger (as long as you keep working out!):

-Ich darf heute ins Kino gehen.
-(I’m allowed to go to the movies today.)
+Ich darf heute ins Kino gehen. — I’m allowed to go to the movies today.

 The Best Ways to Practice German Auxiliary Verbs

-Here’s a few of the things that I did while learning the auxiliary verbs and modal verbs during my first year of learning German.
+Practice makes perfect, and that’s especially true when learning these German verbs.
+Here are a few of the things that I did while learning the auxiliary verbs and modal verbs during my first year of learning German.

 Make Plans with a Fellow German Learner